hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 3. In the `aws_key_pair` section, change the `public_key` value to match your SSH key.
 Copy and paste the contents of your `aws_key.pub` file to the `public_key` string.
 Make sure the string is a single line in the text file.

-4. In the `local_file` section, change the `filename` to be the path to your current directory.

-The hosts file is automatically generated and does not need to be changed, change the path to the location of the hosts file.
+The inventory file is automatically generated and does not need to be changed.

 ## Terraform Commands